 I also learned about responsibility.
 As some of you may know fishing can become a little expensive.
 Lose a bait here, one there, throw a reel in the river and it all adds up.
 Let this happen a few times and you learn to check all your gear to be sure it doesn’t happen again.
 It’ll make you see and say “Hey I have to take care of my stuff.
+If you decide to buy gear like the best fishing face mask or the best fishing rods, it’s important to take good care of it all, as gear can be quite pricey, especially if it means having to replace things that get damaged or get lost.
 I can’t keep buying new baits and reels”.

 What kid doesn’t enjoy being outside?
 Think back to when you were a kid.
 I’ll be willing to bet you spent 90 percent of it outside.
 Let’s take the phones, tablets, iPads and other devices out of their hands and put a fishing pole in it.
 Your child will benefit far more from being outside in the great outdoors than in a house playing a video game.
 Think about all the memories and good times you have from being outdoors.
 Don’t rob your children of the same opportunity.

 Most importantly is the time you will spend with your kids.
 Looking back at when I was a child I am grateful for the time I spent with my dad.
-That is the most important reason for taking your kids fishing.
+That is the most important reason for taking your kids fishing, it could be any kind of fishing like offshore fishing for example.
 The time you spend with them as a child will shape the young man or woman they will grow into.
 That being said, it’s time we as dads or moms put down our phones, tablets, iPads or other devices and spend that time with our kids.
 I will be the first to admit “I need to do this.”

 Whether you choose to take them fishing or not I urge you to take them outside, get involved, pay attention, and listen to them.
 Create memories and enjoy playing with them.
 The time you have to influence their lives and shape them grows shorter with each passing moment.